-A large area of the southern part of the Izu Peninsula, including Nishi-Izu and Minami-Izu, is made up of submarine volcanoes and volcanic islands that erupted before Izu collided with Honshu.
-Senganmon at the end of the promenade and Mt.
-Mt.
-Eboshi, which can be seen to the right of Senganmon, are part of the "volcanic root" (volcanic rock neck) where the "magma passage" that once existed under an undersea volcano appeared on the ground.
+A wide area of the southern Izu Peninsula, including Nishi-Izu and Minami-Izu, formed from submarine volcanoes and volcanic islands that erupted before Izu collided with the main island of Honshu.
+Senganmon, which lies at the end of a walking path, and Mt.
+Eboshi, seen to the right of Senganmon, are parts of a volcanic neck—the exposed "magma conduits" that once lay beneath submarine volcanoes.

 Show original text